 This is an early day, as you’ll watch the sunrise at Angkor Wat.
 Angkor Wat is the best preserved temple from the 12th century, and contains some of the most unique, detailed and grand religious architecture.
 For instance, on the walls around the central temple you can find intricate bas-reliefs.
 These show stories from mythology and true historical events.
 The temple is dedicated to the Hindu God Vishnu and was built by Suryavarman II.
 Furthermore, Angkor Wat is considered to be the heart and soul of Cambodia, making it a true landmark and national pride of the country.

 We left our hotel at 5 am and thankfully our tuk-tuk driver was already waiting outside to bring us to the famous temple.
 We brought breakfast from our hotel that they prepared for us, but in the end we didn’t eat any of it – way to early.
 When we arrived at Angkor Wat it was, as expected, already crowded.
 We went to the right lake to watch the sunrise.
 Although it is certainly beautiful, for us the magic disappears by being one of the many tourists watching it.
-However, after the sunrise it’s the perfect time to explore the rest of the temple.
+However, like we said before, after the sunrise it’s the perfect time to explore the rest of the temple.

-It feels super busy during the sunrise, as you are standing next to a crowd of people all blocking your view with camera’s and phones (we are guilty too).
+It feels super busy during the sunrise, as you are standing next to a crowd of people all blocking your view with camera’s and phones (we are guilty of this too).
 But when the crowd scatters around Angkor Wat after sunrise it is not that bad.
 It actually was quiet and we had time to explore peacefully.

 Of course, you can also decide to watch the sunrise at another temple.
 Angkor Wat is typically one of the more popular places to watch the sunrise and sunset.